pqvst/hello/_posts/2019-06-14-one-week-build-browserframe-2-0.md

 ---
 layout: post
 title: "One Week Build: BrowserFrame 2.0"
-tags: ["JavaScript", "Web Development", "Web Design"]
+tags: [BrowserFrame, "JavaScript", "Web Development", "Web Design"]
 ---

 About 3 years ago I built and launched [BrowserFrame.com ](http://BrowserFrame.com)— a free tool that wraps screenshots in different browser frames (great for mockups and landing pages).
 It was time to give it a much needed update.